STEM CELL GLOSSARY

 Germ layers refer to the macro-lineages stem cells follow early in embryonic development.
 All adult stem and specialized cells are members of one of the three germ layers (endoderm, mesoderm, and ectoderm).
 The germ layers can be understood as high-level families of different types of cells.
 Stem cells in each germ layer are multipotent down each germinal layer.

 Mesenchymal Stem Cells (MSC)

-MSCs include adipose-derived stem cells and bone-marrow derived stem cells, but can be found in other tissues as well (dental pulp, the synovial lining of joints, etc.).
+MSCs are stem cells from the mesoderm germ layer.
+Mesenchymal refers to cells that develop into connective tissue, blood vessels, and lymphatic tissue.
+Thus, MSCs include adipose-derived stem cells, plasma-derived stem cells, and bone-marrow derived stem cells, but can be found in other tissues as well (dental pulp, the synovial lining of joints, etc.).